esoterik12/reactor/README.md

 2. Add the content top the sidebar constants `/lib/constants/AccordionSidebarContent.tsx`
 3. Create a new icon for the page and and add it to `ContentForm.tsx`
+  - Edit the contentTitle and contentType props
 4. Add new content info into `/lib/constants/content` - add to ContentForm
 5. Use existing or create new schemas in `/lib/zod` - add to ContentForm
 6. Use existing or create new edit types/schema in `/lib/zod` - add to page content state
 7. Use appropriate edit form or create a new one in `page.tsx`
-8. Create new return structure in `/lib/constants/return-structure` (ensure it is an object with property data)
+8. - If the content is generated, create a new return structure in `/lib/constants/return-structure` (ensure it is an object with property data)
+   - If the content is NOT generated (or both generated and internally process, create a function to handle it in `/lib/internal-generation`)
-9. Create new message in `/lib/gpt-messages`
+9. If generated: Create new message in `/lib/gpt-messages`
-10. Add message and input data to relevant `/lib/actions`
+10. If generated: Add message and input data to relevant `/lib/actions`
-11. Add case to `processInputContent.ts`
+11. Add processing / generating function to `processInputContent.ts`
 12. Add curriculum selector - (ensure that the zod schema is adjusted to make primaryInputContent optional)
 13. Create a react-pdf component that uses the contentType (capitalized first